Full counting statistics for electron transport in periodically driven quantum dots: Theory

-allows for the calculation of the charge that leaves left lead, between times $t_0$ and $t_c$.
-Here, $N_L \left(t\right)$ the occupation for the left lead within the Heisenberg picture.
+allows for the calculation of the charge that leaves the left lead between times $t_0$ and $t_c$.
+Here, $N_L \left(t\right)$ is the occupation of the left lead within the Heisenberg picture.
 The cumulants of the above are given by

 By taking the first derivative with respect to the counting field, this result can be recast:

 where the Hamiltonian is modified by the appropriate counting field